 Custom injection rules

-A few examples on injecting ads based using the “custom” option.
+Here are a few examples on injecting ads using the “custom” option.

 brto inject ads based on